mchalapuk/hyper-text-slider-node-tutorial/doc/5_style.scss.md

 ```

 [`hermes-theme--white`][theme-classes] and [`hermes-theme--black`][theme-classes]
-theme don't contain any typography styling.
+do not contain any typography styling.
 To use Roboto font,
 which was [loaded in the`<head>` section of our webpage][html-stylesheet],
 we must set `font-family`.